- Preparing For Production

 Learn how to make your church production video effective with this free call to action PDF.

 Build A Storyboard

-By this point you have successfully narrowed down the story you want to tell about your church.
+By this point, you have successfully narrowed down the story you want to tell about your church.
 Now it is time to put it in storyboard form.
 A storyboard is a visual map of your video.
-Think of it like a cartoon strip.
+Think of it as a cartoon strip.
 Each section shows the progression of your story.

 Recruit An Editor

 Recruit someone from your team or even someone who is not part of the team to edit your story and suggest how to make it more concise and what parts might be fluff and not needed.